rfangit/rfangit.github.io/_posts/2025-04-19-conservative_pinns.md

     <strong>Figure:</strong> Train and test losses, as well as energy conservation results from the original Hamiltonian Neural Network paper.
 Train and test losses between the baseline and the Hamiltonian network are similar except for the real pendulum and two-body problem.
 In the real pendulum, energy is not conserved so the conditions for a Hamiltonian are not satisfied.
 The two-body problem has a larger dimension than the other toy problems studied here ($d = 8$ with four spatial coordinates for the two bodies, and four velocity components, whereas the others only have 2 dimensions), which may explain the difference in it's performance.
 </div>

 Hamiltonian NNs work by learning a single scalar function $U$ instead of $d$ separate gradient components.
-In theory, this suggests we should observe more significant speedups when the dimension of the problem is increased, which explains the results in the previous paper.
+In theory, this suggests we should observe more significant speedups when the dimension of the problem is increased, which could explain the results in the previous paper.

-In practice, maybe automatic differentiation is too numerically unstable, or the scaling is too minor: it's well known neural networks scale really well with high dimensions (growing polynomially instead of exponentially) so the effect of this differential structure may be too minor.
+In practice, automatic differentiation could be too numerically unstable, or the scaling is too minor: it's well known neural networks scale really well with high dimensions (growing polynomially instead of exponentially) so the effect of this differential structure may be too minor.

 In this blog post, we'll test whether higher dimensions reveal clearer advantages in training speed through a toy conservative vector field problem.